CMS QIN-QIO Northeast (Region 1) and Mid-Atlantic (Region 2)

-The Quality Improvement Organization (QIO) program, led by the Centers for Medicare & Medicaid Services (CMS), is dedicated to improving the quality of healthcare provided to Medicare beneficiaries.
+The QIO program, led by the Centers for Medicare & Medicaid Services (CMS), is dedicated to improving the quality of healthcare provided to Medicare beneficiaries.
 The program is the engine driving innovative collaborations that result in high-quality, affordable and person-centered care for America’s Medicare beneficiaries.
-Quality Innovation Network-Quality Improvement Organizations (QIN-QIOs) assist patients and families, healthcare professionals, and communities to make care safer; support active engagement and self-management of chronic conditions; promote best practices for healthy living; improve access to care; and make care more affordable.
+QIN-QIOs assist patients and families, healthcare professionals, and communities to make care safer; support active engagement and self-management of chronic conditions; promote best practices for healthy living; improve access to care; and make care more affordable.

-As the Mid-Atlantic CMS QIN-QIO (Region 2), IPRO brings together communities of healthcare providers across the care continuum, stakeholders, and patients in data-driven initiatives to achieve national health quality goals.
+Through the Northeast and Mid-Atlantic QIN-QIOs, IPRO brings together communities of healthcare providers across the care continuum, stakeholders, and patients in data-driven initiatives to achieve national health quality goals.
+Working across 13 states and Puerto Rico, the Virgin Islands, and the District of Columbia, our experienced team of quality improvement professionals includes physicians, nurses, psychologists, pharmacists, administrators, subject matter experts, beneficiaries and quality improvement and change experts.

 Our Approach